wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 Not all websites allow you to fetch HTML but since this API has a CORS policy setup, we are able to do it.

-SO the API is telling us we need to pass an Accept header which is either:
+So the API is telling us we need to pass an **Accept Header** which is either:

 - text/html (this is what we just saw)
 - application/json